A large part of our work focuses on providing care to people caught in hidden emergencies.

 Within a matter of minutes, natural disasters such as earthquakes, tsunamis, and hurricanes can overwhelm an entire population.
 Thousands of people can be injured or traumatized by the loss of family, friends, and homes.
 Clean water, health care, and transport are also often casualties in these disasters.
 Rapid medical care and coordinated emergency response are vital to protect survivors.

-From large-scale catastrophes to local emergencies, MSF’s network of aid workers and supply warehouses around the world means we can quickly respond to disasters.
+From large-scale catastrophes to local emergencies, Doctors Without Borders'/Médecins Sans Frontières' (MSF’s) network of aid workers and supply warehouses around the world means we can quickly respond to disasters.
 Indeed, we treated our first patient after the Haiti earthquake within three minutes.
 With more than 40 years of experience, we are experts in rolling out emergency responses in complex settings.

 We put highly skilled medical staff, logisticians, and water and sanitation experts into disaster zones.
 Over decades we have built up a system of logistical support and a large pool of experienced MSF staff that can be mobilized in a short space of time.

 Nearly 90 percent of our funds are raised from the generosity of private donors, which gives MSF an unrivaled level of independence.
 Because of this, we can respond immediately without having to lobby governments or institutional donors for aid.
-We only appeal for extra funds if the disaster is very big and we really need extra support from the public.
+In cases where a natural disaster or emergency extends beyond anticipated needs, MSF will consider soliciting the public for ear-marked funds to support our lifesaving work to affected populations.

 Haiti showed how responding to a natural disaster often goes beyond the immediate crisis.
 The emergency phase, where we responded with surgery, medical care, psychological support, food, shelter, and water, was relatively short.